Michael Laverty

 Michael Laverty (born 7 June 1981) is an occasional motorcycle racer from Toomebridge, Northern Ireland.
 After participating in the 2017 season in the British Superbike Championship aboard a Yamaha YZF-R1, and the 2018 season on a Tyco BMW, Laverty became a television commentator and occasional rider in Endurance events.

 For 2021, Laverty established a young-riders' academy, to act as a competition stepping-stone, based on race-styled minibikes.
-Laverty also has Moto 3 machines available for occasional wildcard race entries.
+Laverty also has Moto3 machines available for occasional wildcard race entries.

 In September 2021, Laverty announced live on BT Sport, the television provider he is contracted to as a motorcycle race pundit, that he was to establish a new race team for 2022 out of the former Petronas Moto3 team, run by Johan Stigefelt, which will be disbanded at the end of the 2021 season.
 The team for 2022 with British riders Scott Ogden and Josh Whatley will be known as Vision Track Honda after the title-sponsor, also active in BSB as Vision Track Ducati.
 Laverty will act as race-team principal, with Taylor Mackenzie as team manager.

-He was the 2007 British Supersport Champion, and raced regularly in British Superbikes, plus occasional races in the World Supersport series and in American AMA Superbike Racing.
+Laverty was the 2007 British Supersport Champion, and raced regularly in British Superbikes, plus occasional races in the World Supersport series and in American AMA Superbike Racing.
 His brother Eugene is a World Superbike rider and brother John was also a racer.